 To celebrate St. Patrick’s Day with dogs, we’ve whipped up a homemade dog treat recipe that makes it easy to be green.
-Adding 2 cups of dark leafy greens to the recipe adds fantastic natural color, plus a boost to your dog’s diet.
+Adding 2 cups of dark leafy greens plus a little fresh mint or parsley to the recipe adds fantastic natural color, plus a boost to your dog’s diet.

 - Rolling pin